Cycling helps you to get fit and reduce emissions.

 In Italy, access to cycle to work schemes depends on where you live, as incentives vary widely depending on the area or province.

 In Bari - the capital city of Italy’s Puglia region - bike commuters receive €0.21 for every kilometre they cycle to work (up to a cap of €25 a month).

-The national government also offers commuters mobility vouchers towards the purchase of a new bike.
+The Itlian government also offers commuters mobility vouchers towards the purchase of a new bike.

 United Kingdom and Luxembourg